EnzoRap117/RoboHandDIY/README.md

-The LucidArm is an ESP32-based prototype teleoperated robotic arm which uses LucidGloves as its mode of tracking finger position data.
+RoboHandDIY is an ESP32-based prototype teleoperated robotic arm which uses LucidGloves as its mode of tracking finger position data.
 ESPNOW is used for wireless communication between the tracking device and robotic arm.
-The elbow joint is nonfunctional and still in development.
+Presently, the arm can replicate forearm rotation, wrist flexion, and finger movements.

 This project uses LucidGloves prototype 4.1. running on a custom version of the code.
 Other than using LucidGloves as its mode of finger tracking, this project is not associated with LucidVR.